dc232/Google_test_task/README.md

 - Limit the CIDR range of source IPs that can communicate with the bastion (I assume this is within the VPC)
 - Configure firewall rules to allow SSH traffic to private instances from only the bastion host
 - use ssh-agent forwarding instead of storing the target machine's private key on the bastion host as a way of reaching the target machine
-- Attach NAT Gateway to load balancer? (still reaserching this)
+- Attach NAT Gateway to load balancer? (still researching this)

 For more information about security in GCP refer to sources below:
 - https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#networking-and-security